Some results on contraction rates for Bayesian inverse problems: Well-posedness and Contraction Lemmas

-\end{lemma} Again, the proof of this version of the lemma proceeds along the lines of the proof presented above using test functions, hence we do not present the details.
+\end{lemma} We omit the proof of this version of the lemma as it proceeds along the lines as in the proof of Lemma \ref{lem:contraction} using the same test functions.
+This achieves the second part in subsection \ref{contribution}.
 We note that it is this lemma that we shall be using in the examples below.